CONNORK10/Chance-WebDesignProject/README.md

 #### Layout
 - **Game UI:** Minimalist, with only essential HUD elements (time, collected resources, and player position) displayed.
 The leaderboard is accessible from the main menu and end screens.
 - **Ease of Navigation:** A clear main menu with options to start the game, view leaderboards, and adjust settings.
 Simple and intuitive.

+//Maybe have some feature where you can change the character design and you can unlock new clothes or things to add to your character

 ---